Meet Our Board of Directors

 Kyle is a senior at Fordham University, where he double majors in Urban Studies and American Studies with a concentration in Power, Politics and Institutions and a minor in History.
 At Fordham, he has consistently made the Dean's List, serves as the Vice President of the College Democrats, Treasurer of the Fordham University Pep Band, Treasurer of the Humanitarian Studies Union and as a member of the Fordham University Orchestra, Alpha Sigma Nu and Phi Kappa Phi Honor Societies.

 Kyle strives to give back wherever possible and is driven to resolve the injustices he witnesses affecting others, whether that be in his hometown of Manchester or in The Bronx.
 Kyle has a wealth of experience within the private and nonprofit sectors, having interned with the Office of The Bronx Borough President, the Office of Governor Ned Lamont, the Governor's Prevention Partnership and Connecticut Foodshare.
-Kyle is deeply invested in the Manchester community, a proud product of Manchester Public Schools and was obtained the highest rank of Eagle Scout with Troop 27 of Scouting America.
+Kyle is deeply invested in the Manchester community, a proud product of Manchester Public Schools and obtained the highest rank of Eagle Scout with Troop 27 of Scouting America.

 Cynthia Zingler, M.Ed.